 3- Producing bile juice, which helps in digestion

-ALT is majorly found in the liver cells, and smalltraces are also available in the kidney.
+ALT is majorly found in the liver cells, and small traces are also available in the kidney.
 ALT gets released into the bloodstream when there are damages in the liver or it gets inflamed.
 Due to this ALT serum level rises.
-Measuring this level in a blood, allows doctors to evaluate the health of an individual’s liver.
-ALT test is part of initial liver disease screening.
+Measuring this level in the blood, allows doctors to evaluate the health of an individual’s liver.
+The ALT test is part of initial liver disease screening.

 Why ALT or SGPT Test is required?

 Doctors often recommend the ALT test along with other liver tests for determining whether you have a liver injury or failure.
-It is recommended under the following conditions:
+It is recommended under the following conditions (4):

 5- Dark urine

-6- Pain in right upper quadrant of abdomen
+6- Pain in the right upper quadrant of the abdomen

 7- Extreme tiredness